/stændərd ʌv ði ˈɔːrdəˌnɛri ˈriːzənəbl ˈpɜːrsən/ – Phrase

 Definition: tiêu chí của một người có đầu óc bình thường.

-A more throughout explanation: The legal term “standard of the ordinary reasonable person” refers to a hypothetical standard used in law to determine whether a person’s actions or conduct were reasonable in a given situation.
+A more thorough explanation: The legal term “standard of the ordinary reasonable person” refers to a hypothetical standard used in law to determine whether a person’s actions or conduct were reasonable in a given situation.
 It is based on the idea of how a typical, average person with ordinary prudence would act in similar circumstances.
 This standard is often used in negligence cases to assess whether a person’s behavior met the level of care expected of a reasonable individual.

 Example: In a negligence case, the court will consider whether the defendant’s actions met the standard of the ordinary reasonable person in similar circumstances.